coreytcallaghan/website/_pages/opportunities.md

 ### Join the Global ecology research group

-**We are currently recruiting Masters or PhD students, so if you are interested in joining our research group please reach out.**
+**We are currently recruiting Masters and PhD students.
+If you are interested in joining our research group please reach out.**

 We are always excited to discuss the potential of new students (undergraduate, M.S., or PhD), postdoctoral research fellows, or research visitors.